For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 Wellness Stations and Student Affairs Information Desks

 At the stations, we will provide optional infrared temperature checks, disposable face coverings, hand sanitizer, latex gloves, and information about Central Piedmont safety procedures.
-A Student Affairs Information Desk will also be available by each Wellness Station during these same hours to assist with general student support questions.
+We will also help you with general student support questions.
 Rigorous safety protocols will be followed at all stations to protect the health of our staff and students.